ManimCommunity/manim/docs/source/guides/deep_dive.rst

   any animation-related keyword arguments (like ``run_time``, or ``rate_func``) passed to :class:`.Scene.play` to each individual animation.
-The processed animations are then stored in the ``animations`` attribute of the scene (which the renderer later reads...).
+The processed animations are then stored in the ``animations`` attribute of the scene (which Manager's execution path later reads).
 - It adds all mobjects to which the animations that are played are bound to to the scene (provided the animation is not an mobject-introducing animation -- for these, the addition to the scene happens later).